HabanaAI/Gaudi-tutorials/PyTorch/vLLM_Tutorials/Deploying_vLLM/README.md

 # Running vLLM server with custom parameters
 1) The following variables come with defaults but can be overridden with appropriate values
- -  -e tensor_parallel_size (Optional number of cards to use.
+ -  -e TENSOR_PARALLEL_SIZE (Optional, number of cards to use.
 If not set, a default will be chosen)
- -  -e max_model_len (Optional, set a length that suits your workload.
+ -  -e MAX_MODEL_LEN (Optional, set a length that suits your workload.
 If not set, a default will be chosen)

-2) Example for bringing up a vLLM server with a custom max model length and tensor parallel size.
+2) Example for bringing up a vLLM server with a custom max model length and tensor parallel (TP) size.
 Proxy variables and volumes added for reference.
 ```bash
 docker run -it --rm \
     -e http_proxy=$http_proxy -e https_proxy=$https_proxy -e no_proxy=$no_proxy \